sjsamphex/sjsamphex.github.io/index.md

 ### Deployment
 - Deployed on Heroku with postgres db and secret keys for OAuth, Stripe, JWT

-## Deaf intermarriage Python Simulations
+## Python Simulations for Research on Deaf intermarriage
 - [PLOS One Peer Reviewed and Published Journal](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0241609)
 - [https://github.com/derekbraun/homogamy](https://github.com/derekbraun/homogamy)
-- Analysis of genetic frequencies in deaf intermarraige populations over many generations, simulated with Python and simuPop package
+- Genetic simulations with Python and simuPOP package for Analysis of genetic frequencies in deaf intermarraige populations over many generations

 ## FIRST Robotics Programming
 - I programmed FIRST Robotics Competition robots with LabVIEW in high school and went to world championships